What does a skin cancer check involve?

 The fees below apply to Dr Andrew Thant and Dr Mae Tun only.

-- Excision of up to 3 skin cancers on the same day = $200 gap.
-Discounted rate of $120 for pensioners.
+• Excision of additional skin cancers on the same day = $50 per additional lesion.
+Discounted rate of $40 for pensioners.

-- Cosmetic removal of non cancerous skin lesions = fee depending on location and complexity.
+• Cosmetic surgical removal of non cancerous skin lesions, cysts, lipomas, etc. = fee depending on location and complexity.

 How can I book a skin check?